What Do You Need to Know About Lost Money from Poor Hosting?

 Two or three seconds may not seem like long, but it is long enough for many users to flee your site.
 By using best-in-class tools such as real-user monitoring and deep analytics, companies are able to improve performance and, in turn, achieve much better revenue.

 One key way to turn your business in the direction of best-in-class performance tools in by reviewing the backend of your site: your hosting.
 At KnownHost, our SSD VPS packages have all the advantages of VPS hosting packages with the additional performance of solid state drives.
-Compare plans.
+Check out our Managed VPS plans.